UBCSailbot/docs/docs/current/sailbot_workspace/workflow.md

 and [commit history](https://github.com/UBCSailbot/sailbot_workspace/commits/main){target=_blank}.
 If there are new features or bug fixes that you want to try, you will need to update your local version of Sailbot Workspace:

-1. Switch to the main branch if you aren't in it already
+1. Switch Sailbot Workspace to the main branch if you aren't in it already
     - If you are unable to switch branches because you have uncommitted changes, stash them
 2. Pull the latest changes
     - If you stashed your uncommitted changes, pop them